 A configuration is a named set of SDK properties.
-These properties are key-value pairs that govern the behavior of the gcloud command-line tool and other SDK tools.
+These properties are key-value pairs, organized in sections, that govern the behavior of the gcloud command-line tool and other SDK tools.

 Properties that are commonly stored in configurations include default Google Compute Engine zone, verbosity level, usage reporting, project ID, and an active user or service account.
 Configurations allow you to define and enable these and other settings together as a group.

 If you have multiple configurations, you can choose to switch between

 them or run commands using a specific configuration (with the help